 To program the thermostat, read the manual.
 Then, determine the schedule: program the time and date > Select Set >Press the program to set a temperature of Set the learning timer > Set the temperature and press “Run.”

-All programmable thermostats work in much the same way, although how they are used differs from model to model.
-If your thermostat includes a manual, keep it close at hand if you need to use it specially.
-Keep a log of the times you leave the house (or office) and are gone for at least four hours each time.
+All programmable thermostats work similarly, although their use differs from model to model.
+If your thermostat includes a manual, keep it close to your hand if you need to use it primarily.
+Keep a log of when you leave the house (or office) and are gone for at least four hours each time.
 Make a list of everything you plan to do over the next seven days, including every minute of every day.
-If you want your programmable thermostat to work, you’ll need to input the current time and date.
-There is You’ll change the time and date using the clock if you want your programmable thermostat to work that appears after pressing this button.
+If you want your programmable thermostat to work, input the current time and date.
+You’ll change the time and date using the clock if you go to your programmable thermostat, which appears after pressing this button.
 To go on to the next stage, click the “set” and “day/time” buttons after each item has been set using the up-and-down arrows.

 Once you’ve entered the day and time, you’re ready to schedule the thermostat’s temperature.
-While some models feature a dedicated “program” button, others may require you to repeatedly press the “set” button to scroll through the date and time information.
+While some models feature a dedicated “program” button, others may require repeatedly pressing the “set” button to scroll through the date and time information.
 You’ll see a screen similar to the one below on your display if you want to set a “wake” time for weekday mornings.
-The system will be ready to go if you set your alarm only a few minutes before you intend to get up.
+The system will be ready if you set your alarm only a few minutes before you get up.

-Having chosen the “wake” time, you’ll need to select the “wake” temperature.
+Having chosen the “wake” time, you must select the “wake” temperature.
 Your model thermostat’s temperature will begin to flicker if you press the button on it again.
 You may adjust temperatures by using the up and down arrows on the screen.
 The thermostat will remind you to arrange your daily departure times if you have specified the “wake” temperature.
 When no one is home, these temperatures are often raised in the summer and lowered in the winter to save energy.
-To cycle through and locate the settings you desire, follow the same procedure of pressing the “set” or “program” button and moving the clock up and down for one hour.
+To cycle through and locate your desired settings, press the “set” or “program” button and move the clock up and down for one hour.

-The thermostat will then ask you what time you plan to get home each weekday and what temperature you want it to be.
+The thermostat will then ask when you plan to get home each weekday and what temperature you want.
 If you want your house to be at the desired temperature when you get home, set the timer for fifteen to thirty minutes before arriving, just as you did with the “wake” option.
-The thermostat may restore you to the current day, time, and temperature if you press “set” or the “program” button on the last weekend’s “sleep” settings.
+The thermostat may restore you to the current day, time, and temperature if you press “set” or the “program” button on last weekend’s “sleep” settings.
 Some models need you to hit a “run” button before the schedule begins.

 Conclusion

-Thermistors and other semiconductor devices, such as a resistance thermometer, are used in newer digital thermostats instead of traditional mechanical components to measure temperature.
+Newer digital thermostats use thermometers and other semiconductor devices, such as a resistance thermometer, instead of traditional mechanical components to measure temperature.
 While some digital thermostats use typical 24-volt AC circuits for power, they cannot function on thermopile-driven “millivolt” circuits used in some furnaces.

-On the LCD panel of each one, you can see the current temperature and the setting.
-In addition, most contain a clock and temperature settings that you may use for both comfort and energy efficiency.
-Versions with touchscreens or integrated home and building automation systems are available on more sophisticated models.
-We hope you must have acknowledged everything related to thermostats.
+Each one’s LCD panel shows the current temperature and setting.
+Most also contain a clock and temperature settings that you may use for both comfort and energy efficiency.
+More sophisticated models have versions with touchscreens or integrated home and building automation systems.
+We hope you have acknowledged everything related to thermostats.